SeifHossam20/gtaxl-manifests/README.md

 cd ../..
 ```

 - Finally, build as you like.
-For example, for a recovery-installable package (signed using public test keys) for gtaxlwifi:
+For example, for a recovery-installable package (signed using public test keys) for gtaxllte:
 ```
 . build/envsetup.sh
 lunch lineage_gtaxllte-userdebug